tessercat/pbx-docs/client/todo/peer-failure.md

 Add a new `failed` message
-so peers that peers that fail ICE can inform the other peer of the failure.
+so peers that fail to get user media or fail ICE can inform the other peer of the failure.